 There are lots of them.
-The Brew run, the Greyton MTB Tour, the Pie Run and Gravel grinders MTB, the Art Walk (November), The Rose Fair (October), the Classics Festival (May), The Beer Festival (April ) and the Apple Festival is newly planned foe 2021 possibly in February or March.
+The Brew run, the Greyton MTB Tour, the Pie Run, and Gravel grinders MTB, the Art Walk (November), The Rose Fair (October), the Classics Festival (May), The Beer Festival (April ) and the Apple Festival are newly planned foe 2021 possibly in February or March.
 Accommodation can fill up on these festival days so book early via the Greyton Tourism office

 Go-Wine Tasting in Greyton

-There are three wineries in Greyton namely Lismore, Swallow Hill and Andy Mitchell and many more within thirty minutes at Hemel and Aarde valley.
+There are three wineries in Greyton namely Lismore, Swallow Hill, Andy Mitchell, and many more within thirty minutes at Hemel and Aarde valley.
 Lismore maintains an intimate tasting room in Geyton at the Oak and Vigne courtyard, DS Botha Street.
-Its wines are highly rated by the worlds best critics and often rated on a par with the best French wines in the world.
+Its wines are highly rated by the world’s best critics and often rated on a par with the best French wines in the world.

 Swim in a mountain pool

 You can find a hidden waterfall or rock pool and dangle your feet in its cool but compelling waters.
 Ask the Tourism office where to find these gems which are often hidden in ravines or a good walk away.
 There is a spectacular pool on the Greyton McGregor walk that has soothed the feet of many on the trail.

 The Greyton market is a lovely country market with coffee, music, bread, etc. Buy pancakes and biltong from 10:00 – 12:00 on the main street opposite the DRC Church.
 Have a breakfast roll and look out for preserves, lemon cordials, olives, cheeses, organic veggies leather goods, door stops, and books.
 If it is not homemade – it is not there at Greyton market.